dalmo1991/superflexPy/doc/elements_list.rst

 function of the time coordinate.
 The maximum lag :math:`t_{\textrm{lag}}` must also be specified.
 The weights are then given by differences between the values of the area at consecutive lags.
-This approach is shown in the figure above, where the weight :math:`W_i` is calculated as the difference of areas :math:`A_i` and :math:`A_{i-1}`.
+This approach is shown in the figure above, where the weight :math:`W_i` is calculated as the difference between areas :math:`A_i` and :math:`A_{i-1}`.

 Half triangular lag